WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/API.md

 * `void setProjectile(ICustomProjectile projectile)` - Sets the nonnull fired projectile
   * This causes WeaponMechanics to forget about the previous projectile and instead fire this projectile
-  * You can set your own implementations of `ICustomProjectile`

-##### WeaponUnloadEvent
-This event is called right before a weapon unloads it's ammo, generally right before a reload.

-* `boolean isCancelled()` - Returns true if this event has been cancelled
-* `void setCancelled(boolean)` - Sets the cancellation state of this event
-* `int getUnloadAmount()` - Gets the amount of ammo being unloaded
-* `void setUnloadAmount(int)` - Sets the amount of ammo being unloaded
-  * This ignores the capacity of the weapon
-  * This only effects how much ammo is given back to the player
-* `int getMagazineSize()` - Gets the amount of ammo that can be stored in the weapon
-* `void setMagazineSize(int)` - Sets the amount of ammo that can be stored in the weapon

 ## Config Serialization
 The config files are all loaded into 1 `me.deecaad.core.file.Configuration`.